kellywongs/composing/README.md

 | clefs | bass-tenor-treble, in C |
 | tuning | C2 G2 D3 A3 |

-*Figure ii.c.x: An overview of the cello section.
-They can do a lot of things, but they sure can't handle you sitting directly to their right.*
+*Figure ii.vc.1: An overview of the cello section.
+They can do a lot of things, but they sure can't handle you sitting directly to their right.[^setup]*

 ##### i. personality